Loch Erisort

-Loch Erisort (Èireasort) is an 8-mile-long narrow sea inlet on the east coast of the Isle of Lewis in the Outer Hebrides off the west coast of Scotland.
+Loch Erisort (Èireasort) is an 8 mi long narrow sea inlet on the east coast of the Isle of Lewis in the Outer Hebrides off the west coast of Scotland.

+The nearest town is Balallan.
+The loch is used by salmon fish farms.

+The Loch is home to nesting Sea eagles, sea otters, deer, golden eagles and common seals.

+Loch Erisort was thought to be the site of a dangerous programme about a secret mini sub testing in 1942.

 Its name is a relic of the Viking Age and came from Old Norse Eiríksfjorðr = "Eric's fjord".